 Anterior segment imaging produces images of the front of your eyes.
-Depending on your condition, this may be the eyelids, cornea, iris or lens of your eye (please see diagram under Basic anatomy of the eye).
+Depending on your condition, this may be the eyelids, cornea, iris or lens of your eye (please see diagram on page 2).

 Images of the eye are used to monitor your condition and as a reference for your doctor.
 Your doctor may have referred you for one test or multiple tests.